microsoft/Data-Science-For-Beginners/1-Introduction/04-stats-and-probability/README.md

 | Starting_Pitcher | 74.719457 | 205.163636 | 221 |
 | Third_Baseman | 73.044444 | 200.955556 | 45 |

-We can notice that the mean heights of first basemen is higher that that of second basemen.
+We can notice that the mean heights of first basemen is higher than that of second basemen.
 Thus, we may be tempted to conclude that **first basemen are higher than second basemen**.

 > This statement is called **a hypothesis**, because we do not know whether the fact is actually true or not.